 "The Savoy could have anywhere from 4,000 to 5,000 people walk through in a night with about 15% of the people being white.
 Depending on who the band was, the ballroom would more than double its capacity.
-When Benny Goodman brought his big band to play at the Savoy (it was reported that there was approximately 25,000 people waiting to get into the ballroom when Goodman came to town).
+When Benny Goodman brought his big band to play at the Savoy it was reported that there were approximately 25,000 people waiting to get into the ballroom.
 The ground floor of the building housed the entrance to the ballroom at the center of the block signified by the marquee-extending out over the sidewalk and various stores.
 The spacious basement checkrooms could serve up to 5,000 patrons with swift and efficient ease.
 Billed as the 'World’s finest ballroom,' the Savoy was complete with large luxurious carpeted lounges and mirrored walls."

 The Ambassador and

 Master of Lindy Hop

 "Excelling in what quickly became first America’s and then the world’s most popular participatory form of jazz dancing in the 1930s and ’40s, Mr. Manning led the way in giving the Lindy Hop professional expression."

 "Ms. Miller was the youngest recruit and last survivor of the original Lindy Hoppers, the Herbert White troupe that broke in at Harlem’s Savoy Ballroom and popularized the Lindy Hop in Broadway shows, on tours of Europe and Latin America, and in Hollywood films."

 "Whitey's group was formed from the creme de la creme of the Savoy; they were the top dancers in the top ballroom of the Swing Era.
 With Whitey's entrepreneurial skills, these Harlem youngsters were catapulted into world recognition thru both live performance and film."